-New: In the Project Grant: Spring 2018 competition, reviewers will be prompted to comment on whether the integration of sex (as a biological variable) and/or gender (as a socio-cultural determinant of health) is a strength, a weakness or not applicable to the proposal.
-Reviewers will also be asked to provide recommendations to the applicants on how they might improve the strength of their applications with respect to the integration of sex and/or gender.
-As such, and in addition to the answers you provide for the SGBA-specific questions as noted above, you are encouraged to include details about how SGBA is integrated in your research design within your 10-page research proposal, if applicable.
+Reviewers will be explicitly assessing whether the integration of sex (as a biological variable) and/or gender (as a socio-cultural factor) is a strength, a weakness or not applicable to the proposal.
+Reviewers will also be prompted to comment on their assessment and asked to provide recommendations to the applicants on how they might improve the strength of their applications with respect to the integration of sex and/or gender.
+As such, and in addition to the answers you provide for the sex and/or gender -specific questions as noted above, you are asked to include details about how sex as a biological variable and/or gender as a socio-cultural factor is integrated in your research design, methods, analysis and interpretation, and/or dissemination of findings within your research proposal, if applicable.